 But on the bitterly cold night of January 12th 1976 Mai’s plans came to an abrupt end.
 A tragic accident when the car she was travelling in skidded on a patch of frozen sugar beet which had fallen from a lorry left Mai with a broken neck and paralysed from the neck down.

-After a period of rehabilitation Mai lived for some years with family members until 1990 when she moved to St Mary’s Hospital in Phoenix Park where she now lives in the Connell Ward.
+After a period of rehabilitation Mai lived for some years with family members until 1990 when she moved to St Mary’s Hospital in Phoenix Park.

 It was the casual words of a nurse here that led her to a new career – her boyfriend taught art and maybe Mai would like to attend some of his classes.